Arrorred/CFPackages/README.md

-# BDPackages
+# CFPackages

-Welcome to the official repository that stores all custom package installers.
+Welcome to the official repository that stores all custom package installers of CarFigures.

 ## Installing Packages